September 2016 (Update November 2016)

 Will CETA’s investment provisions be in force for twenty years even after Brexit?

-I believe the NGO is referring to an article in CETA which establishes that in case the agreement is terminated by a party, the investment protection provisions will continue to be effective for a period of 20 years after the date of termination.
+I believe the NGO is referring to an article in CETA which establishes that in case the agreement is terminated by a party to the agreement (either Canada or one of the 28 EU states), the investment protection provisions will continue to be effective for a period of 20 years after the date of termination.
 This article further clarifies that this rule does not apply in case of provisional application of that part of the agreement.

 Firstly, it is not clear whether the UK will have to ‘terminate’ the agreement in legal terms, or whether there are other legal options for the UK to withdraw from CETA.
 Brexit is, after all, uncharted territory.
 Therefore the article above might never be applicable to us.

 Secondly, CETA being a mixed agreement, it will be subject to provisional application (see above), meaning that areas of the agreement falling under EU-exclusive competence should enter into force after the European Parliament has ratified it, while the complete entry into force will happen only after ratification of the agreement by all member states’ national parliaments.
 However, as mentioned above, the twenty year rule does not apply in case of provisional application.
-It would only apply if the agreement has also been ratified by national parliaments - a process which normally takes around 4-5 years i.e. presumably after Brexit (although due to its planned departure the UK will almost certainly not ratify CETA anyway).
+It would only apply if the agreement has also been ratified by national parliaments - a process which normally takes a number of years i.e. almost certainly after Brexit.